agnivesh13/niyantrana/backend2/README.md

 * **Dietary macros** are resolved against the Anuvaad food database at log time.
   A client sends a food name and a serving count; the server stores the resulting macros.
-Previously the client sent `dietTotals` straight into the model, so a browser could claim any intake it liked.
+A client that could send its own `dietTotals` could claim any intake it liked, and the model would treat it as observed.
 * **Measured biomarkers** come from `/api/logs/vitals`.
 A recorded blood pressure or HbA1c overrides the model estimate for that field, and `inputs.measuredBiomarkers` in the response names which were real.